hybrid-intelligence/gridworld/README.md

 ### Are there any hardware or time constraints?

-TODO

-Your submission will need to complete X rollouts in Y minutes.
+Your submission will need to complete 1 rollout per task, for ~500 tasks in 7 minutes.
+You may expect that the evaluator will spend most of the time in actions sampling since the environment alone can step through all the tasks in around 30 seconds.
+Please, use parallel enviornments to make your agents more time-efficient.

 The machine where the submission will run will have following specifications:
 * 1 NVIDIA T4 GPU